 Overview of Puyallup

-If the beautiful Puget Sound shoreline and gorgeous mountains in the background aren't enough to draw you to the unique city of Puyallup, then perhaps its fun and friendly personality will.
-Residents can expect a lot when they live in Puyallup apartments for rent, including an excellent location between Tacoma and Seattle, historical and agricultural past, a charming antique shopping district, excellent schools and safe residential neighborhoods.
+If the beautiful Puget Sound shoreline and gorgeous mountains in the background aren't enough to draw you to Puyallup, then perhaps the city’s fun and friendly personality will.
+Residents can expect a lot when they live in Puyallup apartments, including an excellent location between Tacoma and Seattle, historical and agricultural past, a charming antique shopping district, excellent schools and safe residential neighborhoods.
 This Pacific Northwest hub is great because you can have the charming background of a small town, but still be close to the big city amenities with just a short drive.
-With all of the amenities that the city has to offer, why shouldn't you find yourself in Puyallup apartments?

 Do you like to shop 'til you drop?
-Make sure to find Puyallup apartments for rent near South Hill, the city's premier shopping area.
-Much of the city is made up of young, married renters because of the area's high median household income, low crime and reasonable commute time to several urban areas.
-If you're a fan of the great outdoors but don't want to live too far from an urban atmosphere, look no further, because Puyallup apartments are a perfect match for you.
+Make sure to find look for apartments in Puyallup that are near South Hill, the city's premier shopping area.
+If you're a fan of the great outdoors but don't want to live too far from an urban atmosphere, look no further, because Puyallup is a perfect match for you.
 The city has excellent parks and recreational opportunities no matter the season or activity, including the Pioneer Park Pavilion and more than 10 area parks and community gardens.
 The city also hosts many agricultural events, including the Meeker Days Festival.
 According to City-Data, the median household income rose by more than $7,000 from 2000 to 2010, showing that this city is turning a corner toward prosperity.
 The city is also very youthful, as the majority of residents here are younger than 40.

 Pierce College is by far the most popular institution in the area, attracting many students into apartments in Puyallup every year.
 Citizens who attend here end up using their two-year degree and then transferring to a four-year school in nearby Tacoma in order to save money.
 Like many other communities in northern Washington, Puyallup is heavily influenced by the aeronautical and technology sectors, which lends to the city's high median income.
 One of the most popular employers is Robert Williams Aerospace and Robotics.
 According to City-Data, Puyallup's most common industries are in manufacturing and healthcare.